 Bank Rhode Island is headquartered in Providence and is the 3rd largest bank in the state of Rhode Island.
-It is also the 388th largest bank in the nation.
-It was established in 1996 and as of March of 2017, it had grown to 213 employees at 19 locations.
-Bank Rhode Island has an A health rating.
+It is also the 333rd largest bank in the nation.
+It was established in 1996 and as of June of 2020, it had grown to 310 employees at 20 locations.
+Bank Rhode Island has an A+ health rating.

 BankRI emphasizes for anyone who maintains a low balance in their checking account the need to open an overdraft, which is no-fee and just incredibly helpful for preventing the accrual of lots of fees if you bounce a check.
 The savings product I was enrolled in only allowed a couple of transfers a month, which seems strange since it was not tied to an investment or a high-yield account; now it has been converted into a second checking account.
 I would have preferred a simple traditional savings account with unlimited withdrawals and some sort of ability to accrue interest.
 The account fees run $6.99 a month each, with seems quite high.
 I try to avoid the Atwood Avenue branch because it had an issue with mold/mildew and set off my asthma.